-The Athens-Limestone County Public Library Board of Trustees has legal responsibility for library operations.
-The Board has delegated the day to day work of collection development and the selection of library materials to the ALCPL Director.
+The Library Board has legal responsibility for library operations.
+The Library Board has delegated the day to day work of collection development and the selection of library materials to the ALCPL Director.

 The ALCPL Director has authorized collection development staff members, who are library professionals and who are knowledgeable in their areas of selection, to purchase materials for their departments.